arcology-network/frontend-tools/README.md

 <h2> Eth RPC  <img align="center" height="32" src="./img/ethereum.svg">  </h2>

-On the Ethereum network, the standard RPC API is designed to accept a single raw transaction and cannot handle batched transactions.
-But the original Ethereum API lacks the ability to send transactions in batch, which is essential for improving network performance.
+On the Ethereum network, the standard RPC API is designed to accept a single raw transaction and cannot handle batched transactions.With the standard `eth_sendRawTransaction` interface, you can only send one transaction at a time.
+There is no way to send multiple transactions in a single request, which cannot fully utilize the network's parallel processing capability.

-With the standard `eth_sendRawTransaction` interface, you can only send one transaction at a time.
-This is not efficient in some cases for the Arcology Network, which is designed to handle a large number of transactions in parallel.

 <h2> Extension API  <img align="center" height="32" src="./img/code-circle.svg">  </h2>